First SSH connection#

 known_hosts file#

-Concretely, this consists of adding a line of text containing the key 🔑, to a file on your device.
-This file will be called known_hosts, known servers.
-It should be in a .ssh folder, itself within your personal space on your device.
+If everything went well, it added a line of text containing the key 🔑, to a file on your device.
+This file is called known_hosts, for known servers.
+It is located in a .ssh folder, itself within your personal space on your device.

 Note